 The College recognizes that victims impacted by sexual misconduct may wish to take advantage of the health and support services available on campus without disclosing the incident or making a formal report to the College.
-To that end, certain College employees have been designated as limited and fully confidential resources to whom victims can speak to without their personally identifying information being shared with the Title IX Coordinator/Deputy Coordinators or Campus Security.
+To that end, certain College employees have been designated as limited and fully confidential resources to whom victims can speak to without their personally identifying information being shared with the Title IX Coordinator or Campus Security.

-Non-professional counselors and advocates who work or volunteer in the Office of Counseling and Career Services and/or the Office of Inclusion, Equity and Multicultural Affairs are not considered responsible employees and can generally talk to a victim without revealing any personally identifying information about an incident to the College.
-These counselors include: the Director of the Office of Counseling & Career Services, Gerri Jenkins; the Assistant Dean of Inclusion, Equity & Multicultural Affairs, Tina Lining; and all other counselors and advocates who work or volunteer in the Office of Counseling and Career Services and/or the Office of Inclusion, Equity and Multicultural Affairs.
+Non-professional counselors and advocates who work or volunteer in the Office of Counseling and Career Services, the Office for Diversity, and the Women's Center are not considered responsible employees and can generally talk to a victim without revealing any personally identifying information about an incident to the College.
+These counselors include: the Director of the Office of Counseling & Career Services, Gerri Jenkins; the Assistant Dean for Diversity, Yolanda King; all other counselors and advocates who work or volunteer in the Office of Counseling and Career Services and/or the Office for Diversity; and the Co-Directors of the Women's Center, Amy Lechko and Jessica Headley.
+However, these individuals are mandatory reporters under the College's Harassment and Discrimination Policy.

 If you are a victim of sexual misconduct and do not want to pursue action through the Ursuline College system or the criminal justice system, you may still want to consider making a limited report to one of the above-listed individuals or offices.
 A victim can seek assistance and support from these individuals/offices without triggering a College investigation that could reveal the victim's identity or that the victim has disclosed the incident.
-While maintaining a victim's confidentiality, these individuals or their office should report the nature, date, time, and general location of an incident to the Title IX Coordinator/Deputy Coordinators and the Ursuline College Security Department.
+While maintaining a victim's confidentiality, these individuals or their office should report the nature, date, time, and general location of an incident to the Title IX Coordinator and the Ursuline College Security Department.
 This limited report - which includes no information that would directly or indirectly identify the victim - helps keep the Title IX Coordinator and Security Department informed of the general extent and nature of sexual violence and other crimes on and off campus so that the College can keep an accurate record of the number of incidents involving students, faculty, staff or guests; track patterns of crime; evaluate the scope of each incident; formulate appropriate campus-wide responses; and alert the campus community to potential danger, if necessary.
 Limited reports filed in this manner are counted and disclosed in the annual crime statistics for the College without revealing any confidential information regarding the victim.

-Pastoral and licensed professional counselors, when acting in their professional capacity, are not considered responsible employees and are not required to report any information regarding complaints of sexual misconduct to either the Title IX Coordinator/Deputy Coordinators or the Ursuline College Security Department.
+Pastoral and licensed professional counselors, when acting in their professional capacity, are not considered responsible employees and are not required to report any information regarding complaints of sexual misconduct to either the Title IX Coordinator or the Ursuline College Security Department.
 Thus, these counselors are not required to report crimes for investigation or inclusion in the annual disclosure of crime statistics.
 Crimes reported to these counselors are strictly confidential.
-These counselors include: the Campus Minister, Joann Piotrkowski; the College Psychologist, Anita Culbertson; and all other licensed professional counselors in the Office of Counseling and Career Services who provide mental health counseling to members of the College Community, including Jennifer Mooney.
+These counselors include: the Campus Minister; the College Psychologist, Anita Culbertson; and all other licensed professional counselors in the Office of Counseling and Career Services who provide mental health counseling to members of the College Community, including Jennifer Mooney.
 As a matter of policy, pastoral and licensed professional counselors are encouraged - if and when they deem it appropriate - to inform persons being counseled of the procedures to report crimes on a voluntary and confidential basis for inclusion in the annual crime statistics report.